The Role of Energy Cost on Accuracy, Sensitivity, Specificity, Speed and Adaptation of T Cell Foreign and Self Recognition: Appendix A

-The error fraction f is defined as the ratio of the rate of ``wrong'' product formation to the rate of ``correct'' product formation (i.e) $\frac{C_{N,self}}{C_{N,foreign}}$ for T-Cell targeting\cite{1,2,16}.
-Therefore, its full expression for our N-cycle kinetic proofreading model is given by
+The error fraction f is defined as the ratio of the rate of ``wrong'' product formation to the rate of ``correct'' product formation (i.e.) $\frac{C_{N,self}}{C_{N,foreign}}$ for T-Cell targeting\cite{1,2,16}.
+Therefore, the full expression of error fraction for our N-cycle kinetic proofreading model is given by

-where \\
+, where \\